Causes and Signs of an Enlarged Thyroid

 Goiters affect about 16 percent of people worldwide, ranging from just under 5 percent in the United States to 28.3 percent in Africa, according to the National Institutes of Health.
 But the most common cause of goiters globally—a lack of the nutrient iodine—isn’t a significant issue in the U.S., where iodized salt is routinely used.

-“In our country, many goiters are idiopathic, meaning we don’t know the reason why they occur,” says Alexander Shifrin, M.D., an endocrine surgeon at Jersey Shore University Medical Center.
+“In our country, many goiters are idiopathic, meaning we don’t know the reason why they occur,” says Alexander Shifrin, M.D., an endocrine surgeon with Hackensack Meridian Health.

 Still, various risk factors can make it more likely that you’ll develop a goiter.
 These include: